All charges dropped against State Rep. Dawnna Dukes

 Dukes’ attorney Dane Ball said the representative was “innocent from day one.”
 He continued, “She could have resigned to avoid these charges, but had the courage to fight for the truth.
 The state’s dismissal says it all — we would have won all three trials.
 We’re glad Representative Dukes can get back to serving her constituents without the distraction of these baseless charges.”

 At the beginning of the year, Dukes, D-Austin, was indicted on 13 felony charges on the offense of tampering with a governmental record.
-The DA’s Office says these charges are based on allegations that Dukes made false entries on 13 different occasions on state of Texas travel vouchers, in order to obtain reimbursement for expenses to which she was not legally entitled.
+The DA’s Office says these charges are based on allegations that Dukes made false entries on 13 different occasions on state of Texas travel vouchers, in order to obtain per diem pay in between legislative sessions.

 Dukes’ original attorney Shaun Clarke says the charges accuse his client of claiming a reimbursement in the amount of $61.50 to which she allegedly was not entitled; the 13 counts totaled $799.50.